IsaacSchemm/DeviantArtFs/README.md

 ## Usage

 Each request you can make has a module (static class) in one of the DeviantArtFs.Requests namespaces, with AsyncExecute and ExecuteAsync methods.
 AsyncExecute returns an F# asynchronous workflow, while ExecuteAsync returns a Task<T>.

+Some modules also have the methods ToAsyncSeq (which takes a request and offset and wraps the results using FSharp.Control.AsyncSeq) or ToArrayAsync (which takes a request and optionally an offset and/or limit and compiles an array.)

-The methods sometimes vary in their response objects as well; AsyncExecute will typically return a class or interface that uses option types to represent fields that may or may not exist, while ExecuteAsync will return an interface that uses nullable reference types (or Nullable<T>) for such fields.
+The methods sometimes vary in their response objects as well; AsyncExecute and ToAsyncSeq will typically return a class or interface that uses option types to represent fields that may or may not exist, while ExecuteAsync and ToArrayAsync will return an interface that uses nullable reference types (or Nullable<T>) for such fields.
+In many cases, the return object is actually the same, even when the type is different.
+For example, the Deviation class has a property named Excerpt of type `string option`, but it also implements the interface IBclDeviation, which has a Excerpt property of type `string` that can also be null. ("Bcl" stands for Base Class Library - these interfaces are designed to be used from other .NET languages outside F#.)

-Some modules also have a ToAsyncSeq method (which takes a request and offset and wraps the results using FSharp.Control.AsyncSeq) or a ToArrayAsync (which takes a request and optionally an offset and/or limit and compiles an array.)

 Example (C#):